 A little more about Windows Media Center

 Windows Media Center was first introduced as a special edition of Windows XP back in 2002 and was named Windows XP Media Center Edition.
-Since then it had been part of every version of Windows operating system till Windows 8.
+Since then, it had been part of every version of the Windows operating system till Windows 8.

 Since Media Center is not available for Windows 10 and is not officially supported, the Media Center has been removed while upgrading your Windows 7/8.1 installation to Windows 10.
 That is, for instance, users who previously had Windows 7 Ultimate edition with all the goodies are not able to enjoy Windows Media Center in Windows 10.